Abhinandan-Khurana/Simple-Packet-Sniffer/README.md

 ### This is a command line packet scanner utility for Windows based on Python.
 When in a network, you can use this to sniff http packets for leaked usernames and passwords, thereby performing MITM.

-### NOTE: It will work python3.
-You just need to install scapy module.
+### NOTE: You need to install scapy module before using this tool.
 ### Installation for scapy -->
 <code>pip install scapy</code>